 Fear is individually unique.
 One person’s definition of a safe destination can equal another’s worst nightmare.
 However, regardless of whether you sport a high fear factor or quiver at the sight of your own shadow (I idle somewhere in between), there are certain destinations around the globe that sit at the upper end of the spectrum of dangerous.
-The reasons that turn a spot into a danger zone are wide ranging, from war to natural disasters to terrorism to violent civil unrest, and whether you’re trying to decide if you should include a potential danger zone on your itinerary or the safety of a location on your route changes mid-trip, these hotspots present problems for long-term travelers.
-In a world that’s ever changing, the matter of a destination’s safety may crop up more that you think.
+The reasons that turn a spot into a danger zone are wide ranging, from war, to natural disasters, to terrorism, to violent civil unrest.
+Whether you’re trying to decide if you should include a potential danger zone on your itinerary or the safety of a location on your route changes mid-trip, these hotspots present problems for long-term travelers.
+In a world that’s ever changing, the matter of a destination’s safety may crop up more than you think.
 In a 14 month trip the issue gave me serious pause for thought on at least four occasions:

 Get city specific

-Fear can be a bit broad brush with uninformed perceptions categorizing entire countries as safe or unsafe, but in reality an issue that may prevail in one corner does not mean that travel to the entire country should be off the cards.
+Fear can be a bit broad brush with uninformed perceptions categorizing entire countries as safe or unsafe, when in reality an issue that may prevail in one corner does not mean that travel to the entire country should be off the cards.
 This is particularly true in large countries – for example a hurricane hitting the Caribbean coast of Mexico doesn’t mean there can’t be sunshine on the Pacific side.
-But size isn’t always indicative.
 The London riots of 2011 that quickly spread to other major cities in England, including Birmingham and Manchester, didn’t preclude the possibility of a quaint coastal retreat in rugged Cornwall where cream tea, not looting, was the main item on the agenda.

 Flights to Quito were temporarily suspended during the coup that affected my trip, but were reopened some time later, meaning I was able to make it to Ecuador after all, but not before a period of brow mopping worry.

 The news, both local and international, is one of the best sources for keeping up to date as developments unfold, and it should be checked regularly to understand a location’s safety levels.
-Do, however, be prepared to apply a dab of salt to what you read.
-For quite a while after I’d landed in Quito many of the online news reports continued to show the dramatic photographs of tanks rolling through the Colonial streets when in reality everything had returned to near normal within 48 hours of the attempted coup.
-Sensational pictures generate more hits and paper purchases so don’t rely on images alone to provide the most accurate portrayal.
+Do, however, be prepared to take what you read with a grain of salt.
+For quite a while after I’d landed in Quito many of the online news reports continued to show the dramatic photographs of tanks rolling through the colonial streets when in reality everything had returned to near normal within 48 hours of the attempted coup.
+Sensational pictures generate more hits and paper purchases, so don’t rely on images alone to provide the most accurate portrayal.

-The pro-democracy disturbances in Egypt and throughout the Middle East persisted for months, and regular demonstrations are still ongoing in many places.
-Unlike the Ecuadorian attempted coup, the Arab Spring was not a one-off incident that hit and blew over in a matter of hours, and as such I didn’t visit all of the locations on my planned Middle East trip (though they remain firmly on my list for some future date).
+The pro-democracy disturbances in Egypt and throughout the Middle East have, seemingly, been ongoing for years, and regular demonstrations are still ongoing in many places.
+Unlike the Ecuadorian attempted coup, the Arab Spring was not a one-off incident that hit and blew over in a matter of hours, and the situation in Egypt right now has many travelers canceling their trips to the country.
+I ended up not visiting all of the locations on my planned Middle East trip (though they remain firmly on my list for some future date).

 The issue in Quito by comparison may have sent tanks and troops to the streets in hoards, making for some pretty scary looking news reports, but in reality the situation was resolved relatively quickly, and there appeared to be little risk in that instance of a repeat performance, contributing to my decision to visit the county.
 Read the news and check out the country’s history of disputes to make an informed analysis.

 Finding yourself knee high with your pack above your head in the midst of water flooding is unpleasant, but clearly represents a different level of risk compared to widespread and potentially fatal violence.
 If the country or place you’re planning on visiting has seen recent trouble sufficient to be considered a risky place to visit, it’s worth weighing up the impact of the risk if it does recur.
-I unfortunately didn’t end up taking my trip to Japan following the tsunami.
-After the initial concerns passed that there would be a secondary tsunami, the situation at the Fukushima nuclear plant was ongoing and uncertain so not something I wanted to face.
+I, unfortunately, didn’t end up taking my trip to Japan following the tsunami.
+After the initial concerns passed that there would be a secondary tsunami, the situation at the Fukushima nuclear plant was ongoing and uncertain, so it was not something I wanted to face.